-The Recovery Village Palm Beach offers dual diagnosis treatment for substance abuse and mental health conditions in every program at our South Florida facility.
+The Recovery Village Palm Beach at Baptist Health offers dual diagnosis treatment for substance abuse and mental health conditions in every program at our South Florida facility.
 We can also help you find dual diagnosis treatment centers near you.
 Our expertise in dual diagnosis and co-occurring disorders helps us identify a proper treatment fit for you.

 Substance Abuse and Mental Health Services Administration.
 “2017 National Survey on Drug Use and Health (NSDUH)” 2018.
 Accessed April 28, 2019